dmbarbour/glas/docs/GlasApps.md

 ## Overview

-A glas application is similar to an abstract OOP class.
-A [namespace](GlasNamespaces.md) may be expressed in terms of multiple inheritance.
-This namespace should implement interfaces recognized by the runtime, such as 'step' to model background processing.
-Access to effects, such as filesystem or network APIs, is represented by abstract methods to be provided by the runtime.

-Application methods are transactional.
-Instead of a long-running 'main' loop, a transactional 'step' method is called repeatedly by the runtime.
-This allows interesting *transaction loop* features and optimizations between isolated transactions and non-deterministic choice.
-Other methods might handle HTTP requests, service remote procedure calls, or support a graphical user interface.

-To simplify live coding and orthogonal persistence, application state is mapped to an external key-value database.
-To simplify conventional direct-style programming, a front-end syntax might compile to multi-step procedures, capturing continuations into application state.
+An application [namespace](GlasNamespaces.md) must define transactional procedures recognized by a runtime, such as 'step' to model background processing, or 'http' to handle an HTTP request.
+The 'step' procedure is called repeatedly by the runtime, which allows useful optimizations such as incremental computing, replication on non-deterministic choice, and reactivity.
+See *Transaction Loops* below.

+These procedures exchange data with their environment via algebraic effects.
+Some effects may be specific to the 'step' versus 'http' methods, but most are shared.
+Application state is bound to an external key-value database, providing a simple basis for orthogonal persistence and live coding.
+Access to the filesystem, network, and other host resources is also via algebraic effects.

+Conventional request-response interactions with the host filesystem or network require at least two transactions: one to commit the request, another to read the response.
+This can be mitigated by dedicated front-end syntax for multi-step procedures.
+However, where feasible, glas applications should favor the key-value database for state and remote procedure calls (RPC) for networking, enabling direct support for transactions and other runtime features such as accelerated representations or content-addressed storage for large values.

+In general, the configuration serves as a layer of indirection between the application and host resources.
+The configuration will abstract filesystem roots, network interfaces, FFI resources, and RPC registries, among others.
+Application-specific features are supported by letting the configuration query an application's `settings.*` methods (as an algebraic effect).

 ## Transaction Loops